Applied nuclear physics

 - The nuclear fuel diagnostics and safeguards group

 - works with measurements regarding the safety and security around nuclear power.
 The activities within the group are focused on encapsulation of spent nuclear fuel, the future needs of nuclear power plants, and nuclear safeguards and non-proliferation issues.

 - is developing new diagnostics for fusion reactions at research facilities studying fusion as a possible future energy source.

 Our division is also involved in information and education.
-We have Sweden's only bachelor programme in nuclear engineering (the programme has its own website, in Swedish), and we are also providing contract education in nuclear technology in collaboration with KSU, the the Swedish Nuclear Safety and Training Center.
+We have Sweden's only bachelor programme in nuclear engineering (in Swedish only), and we are also providing contract education in nuclear technology in collaboration with KSU, the the Swedish Nuclear Safety and Training Center.
 In addition, we inform the general public through popular presentations of our research, open lectures, and events.
 Also located with us is NANSS:

 - Nordic Academy for Nuclear Safety and Security is an interdisciplinary competence platform based upon researchers and teachers from several universities, experts from regulators and from the industry.
 More information on the NANSS pages.

 The Division of applied nuclear physics has an extensive network of national and international collaborations.
 They can all be found on the page listing collaborations and financial backers.